ksarmentrout/ksarmentrout.github.io/content/post/techstars_week_0.md

 +++

-I've shipped up to Boston.
+### I've shipped up to Boston.
 I arrived about 10 days ago to take a job as a Data Scientist Associate for the Techstars spring class.
 I'm hoping to provide a weekly update summarizing my experience and the things I've learned.

-So far: Week 0!
+So far: **Week 0**!
 So called not only because any programmer worth their salt starts indexing at 0, but also because the program hasn't officially started.
 I've been in the office all week doing work for the early move-in companies and getting oriented.